Land Rover - Defender

 Overnight in Vík

-We stayed at the Country Hotel Hofdabrekka — tidy rooms, great food and a view over the ocean.
-Consider it a strong option for your 2025 visit.
+We stayed at the Country Hotel Hofdabrekka — tidy rooms, great food, and beautiful ocean views make it a strong accommodation option for your 2025 Iceland road trip.

 Image of Seljalandsfoss